cityofaustin/odd/_jobs/information/join-us.md

 We have openings for these roles right now:

 * An [Agile QA Engineer](/join/positions/QA-engineer/) to work on projects like [alpha.austin.gov](http://alpha.austin.gov/).
-* A [Content strategist]() to help create more human-centered and modern policy as part of a new Policy Lab team.
+* A [Content Strategist](/join/positions/policy-content-strategist/) to help create more human-centered and modern policy as part of a new Policy Lab team.

 Our terms are for 12 months of full-time work (40 hours each week), with opportunities to apply for permanent positions at the city.
 [Learn about Benefits](/join/information/benefits/)